WCM (World Class Manufacturing) - November online mission

 This course will give its participants a detailed understanding of current Japanese approaches that they can adapt to help their companies lean journeys.

 To complete your application please use Google Chrome or Firefox.

-The sector of activity is unimportant however applicants from consulting sector will have a lower priority in the selection.
+The sector of activity is not decisive.
+However, applicants from consulting sector will have a lower priority in the selection process.

 The candidate must:

 - be a citizen of an EU Member State or of a COSME partnering country;

 work for a company that is > 50% EU or COSME owned;

 - work for a company that is an EU or COSME legal person;

 - be able to participate in the entire programme;